Celebrate Earth Day Every Day

 For a variety of reasons, one of the major contributors to pollution and climate change worldwide is the factory farming industry.
 By choosing to reduce the amount of meat and animal byproducts that you consume or finding sustainable sources to acquire them from, you can make a personal impact on climate change.

-If you are considering participating in something such a “Meatless Monday” or even cutting meat out of your diet entirely, please keep in mind that those choices are for you to make for yourself, but your pets cannot make them with you.
+If you are considering participating in something such as a “Meatless Monday” or even cutting meat out of your diet entirely, please keep in mind that those choices are for you to make for yourself, but your pets cannot make them with you.
 Cats and dogs are biologically very different from humans, although you may feel happy and healthy without meat in your diet, it can be essential for the well-being of your pet.

 Stay Informed and Practice Sustainability Throughout the Year